Repeating budgets and how to delete or make changes to them

 Repeating budgets are a handy way to automatically project your future earning and spending if you know that certain budgets will always reoccur.
 Once you create a repeating budget, multiple instances of it are automatically created for you based on the frequency you've chosen for the budget.

 Because your forecast is determined by your budgets, this means you'll have an accurate forecast that takes into account future earning and spending.
 You'll also be able to rest easy knowing that your repeating income and expense transactions are tracked against their budgets into the future!

 To create a repeating budget follow these steps:

 Sometimes, your actual earning and spending might vary from your planned budgets.
-It's easy to update your budget so that it more accurately reflects your finances.
+It's easy to update (or delete) your budget so that it more accurately reflects your finances.

 From the Budget page

 If you're wanting to delete the budget, select Delete Budget